Sales of tax-free products and services

 Starting October 1, 2019, remote dealers with sufficient physical or economic presence for establishing nexus in Arizona need to be registered to collect and pay sales tax in Arizona.
-This includes online sellers or remote sellers that have the $100,000 in annual Arizona gross sales.
+This includes online sellers or remote sellers that have $100,000 in annual Arizona gross sales.

 The special rules apply to the SAAS business.

 If all your sales in Arizona come from online marketplaces, in this case, you can’t register for paying sales tax in Arizona.
 Your marketplace promoter pays the sales tax itself.

-If a Marketplace facilitator has a physical presence in Arizona, then it must obtain a TPT(transaction privilege tax) license regardless of sales amount.
+If a Marketplace facilitator has a physical presence in Arizona, then it must obtain a TPT(transaction privilege tax) license regardless of the sales amount.

 If the Marketplace facilitator is located outside of the state, then it will need to obtain a TPT license only if it meets the threshold requirements for sales to customers from Arizona.

-For Marketplace facilitators, the threshold is the same as for remote sellers of $ 100,000.
+For Marketplace facilitators, the threshold is the same as for remote sellers $100,000.